Protect against shopping scams

 The holiday season is right around the corner.
 Not only is this a wonderful time for seeing family and friends, but it’s also a great time for savings, specifically on Black Friday.

 Regrettably, this flurry of shopping activity also attracts scammers looking to cash in, and the trends in consumer fraud are not encouraging.
-According to the FTC, consumers lost more than $8 billion to scams in 2022, a 30% rise over the previous year.
+According to the FTC, consumers lost more than $10 billion to fraud in 2023, a 14% rise over the previous year.

 In fact, one study found that attempted fraud in the U.S. during the holidays was 127% higher than at any other point in the year.
 Scammers can easily take advantage of the season to make off with your gifts, credit card information, or identity.